reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_01.md

   ![10](./Images/01/10.png)

-   **Congratulations!** You have successfully learnt to create a Fabric workspace.
+   ## Review

+   In this Lab , a Fabric workspace was created, starting with the assignment of the Fabric Administrator Role for administrative privileges.
+Subsequently, a workspace was successfully created , the process continued with the creation of a Lakehouse to serve as a centralized data repository.
+Files were then uploaded into the Lakehouse , establishing the foundation for subsequent data processing and analysis.

   ## Proceed to next exercise